 - 1 cup pumpkin puree (canned or fresh)

 - Preheat oven to 350°F (177°C).
-Line an 8x8-inch square baking pan with parchment paper or spray with nonstick spray.
+Line an 8×8-inch square baking pan with parchment paper or spray with nonstick spray.
 Set aside.

-- In a large bowl, mix the dry ingredients until fully combined.
+- In a large bowl, whisk together the flour, whole wheat flour, cinnamon, nutmeg, ginger, cloves, baking powder, baking soda, and salt until fully combined.
 Set aside.
 In a small bowl, whisk the eggs, brown sugar, and pumpkin together until combined.
 Add the milk, melted butter, and vanilla extract.
 Slowly pour the wet ingredients into the dry ingredients and mix until *just* combined.
 Do not overmix.

-- Make ahead tip: These bars freeze wonderfully-- freeze them for up to 2-3 months.
+- Freezing Instructions: These bars freeze wonderfully– freeze them for up to 2-3 months.
 Thaw overnight in the refrigerator before enjoying.